 So my FIL came to fix up and take the dead Jeep that's been just sitting at our house.
 He came into the house yesterday after running some errands with a teddybear under his arm.
 My 4-yo asked, "what's that?"
 FIL said, "a washcloth."
 I chuckled, thinking it was a joke.

 Well after lunch, FIL says to me, "I know you're such a great seamstress, and I have a project for you if you have time."
-Blatant flattery, but it's rude to call your FIL a liar to his face, so I graciously said nothing.
+Blatant flattery, but I had time.
 He wanted me to rip open the teddy and turn it into a shammy mitt to wash the Jeep.
 Apparently he's had his wife do this before, and it costs less to buy a bear at the thrift store, than to buy the mitts.

 I must admit, the opportunity to eviscerate a teddy without incurring my children's wrath was stimulating.
 (4-yo was satisfied when I told him that I'd leave the head intact.)
 So I got started right away....

 I ripped open the neck and arm seams, and pulled the stuffing out.

 When I had it empty of guts, I pulled the body inside-out and stuffed one leg inside the other.

 I cut out a kinda' egg shape, trying to guess how much bigger FIL's hand is than mine.
 Then I alienated my serger by using it to close up the shape, leaving the narrow end open and finishing that edge.

 I pulled it right-side-out, and there's a shammy.